nickgkan/3d_diffuser_actor/README.md

 # Citation
-If you find this code useful for your research, please consider citing our paper *Action Diffusion with 3D Scene Representations*.
+If you find this code useful for your research, please consider citing our paper *3D Diffuser Actor: Policy Diffusion with 3D Scene Representations*.
 ```
 @article{3d_diffuser_actor,
   author = {Ke, Tsung-Wei and Gkanatsios, Nikolaos and Fragkiadaki, Katerina},
-  title = {Action Diffusion with 3D Scene Representations},
+  title = {3D Diffuser Actor: Policy Diffusion with 3D Scene Representations},
   journal = {Arxiv},
   year = {2024}
 }